 Students in the CBID master’s program will strive to design healthcare solutions that will change the lives of people around the world, with a particular emphasis on global health.
 As such, the program involves international travel to low-resource countries to promote interactions with the end users of these healthcare solutions.

 Technology commercialization is another central component of the BME design curriculum.
 All students will interact with clinical and corporate sponsors to develop their leadership, communication, and marketing skills for future professional success.

 CBID master’s students typically work closely with undergraduates in the BME Design Teams course, providing guidance and support throughout the school year.

-The CBID program is incorporated into the BME design curriculum.
+The MSE Innovation & Design (CBID) program is incorporated into the BME design curriculum.
 Students in this program are exposed to interaction with clinical and corporate sponsors where they hone their skills in leadership, communications, and marketing.